iamajraj/mlms-app-nextjs/README.md

-## LMS application built using Nextjs
+## LMS course application built using Nextjs

 Here's how it looks like: